snehatomar1205/SkillSwap/README.md

 ---

 ### 🧠 Skill Marketplace
-- Create, update, and delete skill posts
+- Create and delete skill posts
 - Browse and explore skills offered by other users
 - Each skill is valued using **time credits**, not currency